Park Avenue (Kochi): History

-The idea of the new road came up in 1903, when Kochi Maharaja Rajarishi Rama Varma(1895–1914), was travelling to attend the Kochi Durbar.
+The idea of the new road came up in 1903, when Kochi Maharaja Rajarishi Rama Varma (1895–1914), was travelling to attend the Kochi Durbar.
 The king was well known for his deep passion for gardening and nature.
 He felt a need for beautiful tree-lined roads similar to those in Europe and America.
 He directed the Diwan to lay a new park where the public can unwind in evenings.
-Thus a new park came up in the open space opposite Shiva temple facing sea, named as Rama Varma Park.
+Thus a new park came up in the open space opposite Ernakulam Shiva Temple facing sea, named as Rama Varma Park.
 The king ordered for beautifying the road bordering the park with a wide variety of flowering trees like Gulmohar etc. The king even passed a law prohibiting any person cutting down the trees, even branches without sanction of Royal court.
 The beauty of road impressed the Hon.
 British Resident of Kochi, that he renamed the street as Park Avenue.

 The beauty of stretch was so impressive that several important institutions were later established in this stretch.
-This includes the Kochi State Legislature Assembly Building (current Law college), Kochi Royal Huzur Cutchery (Secretariat- the current Taluk Office), Raja's court of Appeal (current Ernakulam District Courts), Royal Medical Office (current DMO office), Diwan's Bungalow (current Government Guest House), Ernakulam Mayor House (current Corporation of Cochin office) and St.Teresa's College.
-These were in addition to the existing major structures, the Maharaja's College and Ernakulam General Hospital.
-The annual Durbar processions which normally used to take place in Chitoor Road, was later shifted to this stretch.
+This includes the Kochi State Legislature Assembly Building (current Government Law College, Ernakulam), Kochi Royal Huzur Cutchery (Secretariat- the current Taluk Office), Raja's court of Appeal (current Ernakulam District Courts), Royal Medical Office (current DMO office), Diwan's Bungalow (current Government Guest House), Ernakulam Mayor House (current Corporation of Cochin office) and St.Teresa's College.
+These were in addition to the existing major structures, the Maharaja's College, Ernakulam and General Hospital Ernakulam.
+The annual Durbar processions which normally used to take place in Chittoor Road, was later shifted to this stretch.

 The road has seen several major agitations as part of Indian Independence movements.
-In the 1930s, the students of Maharaja's College lead a major agitation against Kochi Kingdom which was brutally suppressed with the help of armed police.
-The Park was the main venue for Civil Disobedience movement in Kochi.
+In the 1930s, the students of Maharaja's College lead a major agitation against Kingdom of Cochin which was brutally suppressed with the help of armed police.
+The Park was the main venue for Civil disobedience movement in Kochi.
 It was for the first time that a major agitation was called, against an Indian princely state, which spearhead the Indian National Congress to spread Independence movement into princely states.
 The Park Avenue was one of the first places where the Aikya Kerala Vedi (Forum for United Kerala) started its agitations for uniting 2 princely states of Kochi and Travancore.

 On 15 August 1947 the Park witnessed the ceremony lowering of Kochi Kingdom's Flag for fluttering Indian Tricolour as per Kochi Raja's directive (who was the first Indian prince to join Indian Union willingly).
 After Independence, the road was taken over by Ernakulam Municipality and retained in the same way as desired by its founder- Maharaja Rajarishi.